Can I withdraw cash from a credit card?

 Multiple cash advances

+Every cash advance appears on your credit file.
 One cash advance probably won't cause problems.
-But if you take out cash regularly, it shows on your credit file.
-Lenders might think you're struggling with money.
+But if lenders see you're taking out cash regularly, they might think you're struggling with money.
 This could make it harder to get credit later.

 Cash advances stay on your credit file for up to six years.